Peter Muller (architect): Early life and education

 Muller was born in Adelaide on 3 July 1927.
 He was educated at St Peter's College from 1942 to 1944.
 He studied at the University of Adelaide graduating with Bachelor of Engineering degree together with the South Australian School of Mines and Industries graduating with a Fellowship in Architecture in 1948.

-Muller won the Board of Architectural Education and Royal Australian Institute of Architects traveling scholarship in 1947.
-He won a Fulbright Traveling Scholarship and was awarded a Graduate Tuition Scholarship at the University of Pennsylvania, Philadelphia in 1950/1951, where he obtained a Master of Architecture degree.
+Muller won the Board of Architectural Education and Royal Australian Institute of Architects travelling scholarship in 1947.
+He won a Fulbright Scholarship and was awarded a Graduate Tuition Scholarship at the University of Pennsylvania, Philadelphia in 1950/1951, where he obtained a Master of Architecture degree.
 Muller became an Associate of the Royal British Institute of Architects.
 He began private practice in Sydney in 1952.

 In 1953, Muller married Rosemary Winn Patrick.
 They had three children named Peter, Suzy, and James.
 In 1964, they divorced and he married Carole Margaret Mason, whom he also divorced in 1991.
 He remarried, but three years after the death of his third wife, Helen Hayes, in 2001, he returned to Sydney and reunited with Carole.

 Career

 Muller took an alternative design approach to the then-contemporary modern movement.
 He travelled and lived in many places around the world which included France, London, Bali, South Australia and Sydney.
 He had several influences including Adrian Snodgrass (1952), Albert Read (1954) and lastly, Frank Lloyd Wright (1952) whom only "influenced him on the Audette house at the beginning of his practice".
 In Sydney 1953, Muller worked in his own architectural practice called 'The Office of Peter Muller'.
 He avoided synthetic finishes and instead used natural materials, as he felt strongly about the Australian landscape.
 This is reflected in many of his Sydney contemporaries.

-Muller later moved to Marulan, New South Wales where he practiced at home in his grazing property "Glenrock".
+Muller later moved to Marulan, New South Wales where he practised at home in his grazing property "Glenrock".
 In 1962 Muller tutored at the University of New South Wales and worked as a director of the National Capital Branch of the National Capital Development Commission in Canberra from 1975 to 1977.
 This helped and allowed him to author 'The Esoteric Nature of Griffin’s Design for Canberra’ in 1976.
 Later, in 1978, he was the founding Principal of Regional Design and Research and he has acted independently from locations all around the world as a consultant for 'Peter Muller International'.

-In the 2014 Australia Day Honours, Muller was appointed Officer of the Order of Australia (AO) "for distinguished service to architecture, to the adaptation and preservation of Indigenous design and construction, and to the integration of the built and environmental landscape."
+In the 2014 Australia Day Honours, Muller was appointed Officer of the Order of Australia (AO) "for distinguished service to architecture, to the adaptation and preservation of Indigenous design and construction, and to the integration of the built and environmental landscape".